syncfusion-content/javascript-docs/js/api/ejPivotChart.md

 ### dataSource.columns.isNamedSets `boolean`
 {:#members:datasource-columns-isnamedsets}

-Allows the user to enable the usage of namedset items in respective axis.
+Allows the user to enable the usage of named set items in respective axis.
 This is only applicable for OLAP datasource.

 #### Default Value: false